dankmeme01/arc/README.md

     co_await tx.send(1);

-    // `trySend` can be used in sync code tx2.trySend(2);
+    // `trySend` can be used in sync or async code tx2.trySend(2);
 }
 ```